robert17/iotf-rtd/docs/reference/device_model.rst

 device.
 The device database in the Internet of Things Foundation is the master source of device information.
 Applications and managed devices are able to send updates to the database such as a location or the progress of a firmware update.
-Once these updates are received by the Internet of Things Foundation it updates the device database and makes the information available.
+Once these updates are received by the Internet of Things Foundation, the device database is updated, making the information available to applications.

 .. note:: With the exception of the management extension, the entire device model is available for both managed and unmanaged devices.
-However, an unmanaged device can not directly update it's device model in the database.
+However, an unmanaged device can not directly update its device model in the database.

 --------